 If you're using an iPhone, you used to be able to get a clue as to whether someone has blocked you by sending an iMessage.
 The iMessage would attempt to send, but after a couple of minutes it would resend as a text message that would never be received by the person who blocked you.

 Now, though, Apple has updated iOS so that (in iOS 9 or later), if you try to send an iMessage to someone who blocked you, it'll remain blue (which means it's still an iMessage).
 However, the person you've been blocked by will never receive that message.
 Note that you don't get a 'Delivered' notification.

 The call is the best source of evidence.
 The key here is that you will always be diverted to voicemail after exactly one ring - if they were declining your call the number of rings would vary each time and if the phone was switched off, it wouldn't ring at all.

-(If they were using Do Not Disturb, it would ring as normal, only silently - and of course bear in mind that one Do Not Disturb setting allows the user to specify that repeated calls are allowed through - so you could always try again right away.
-Just make sure your call is urgent, or they may block you for real this time!)
+If they were using Do Not Disturb, it would ring as normal, only silently.
+Also bear in mind that one Do Not Disturb setting allows the user to specify that repeated calls are allowed through so you could always try again right away.
+Just make sure your call is urgent, or they may block you for real this time!

 Finally, we would like to repeat that this isn't an exact science, so don't make any angry scenes without knowing for sure.
 Also: chill out, relax, and try not to worry about it.
 If they've blocked your number, hey, who needs them?